pourhadi/SuperSerial/README.md

 ## Usage

-SuperSerial uses Mirroring in Swift to automatically infer a Struct's stored variables, allowing for easy serialization by conforming to the Serializable protocol.
+SuperSerial uses Mirroring in Swift to automatically infer a Struct's stored variables, allowing for hassle-free out-of-the-box JSON serialization.
 Conforming that Struct to AutoSerializable allows for easy deserialization as well.

-Also supports custom serialization.
+Also supports custom serialization for structs and object types.

+See header comments for more details.